AlexandreFenyo/net-monitor/README.md

 # Server installation

+The net-monitor server is made of three components:
+- a REST web-services server and a web-socket server.

-The net-monitor server is a Java application that needs a servlet engine to run with.
+a Java application that needs a servlet engine to run with.

 ## Install from the WAR archive